spanners/dissertation/dissertation/sections/introduction.markdown

 [@Lopez2012a].

 My goal is to answer these questions.
-By way of conducting user studies, leveraging Elm with extensions to do A/B testing to illustrate it’s effectiveness (or ineffectiveness) at enhancing User Interface Design.
+By way of conducting user studies, leveraging Elm with extensions to do A/B testing to illustrate it's effectiveness (or ineffectiveness) at enhancing User Interface Design.

 As far as the scope of this project goes, I will be researching as much as is